NRhzhao/chef-install/README.md

 # newrelic-install cookbook for [Guided Install](https://docs.newrelic.com/docs/infrastructure/host-integrations/installation/new-relic-guided-install-overview/)

-`newrelic-install` is a chef cookbook that runs on newrlic cli, and is currently in experimental phase.
+`newrelic-install` is a chef cookbook created using on newrlic cli, and is currently in experimental phase.

 Currently, we have included Linux and Windows support for New Relic's infrastructure and logs integrations.